kecenr/cambria_alpha_indevbuild_0.1.5/README.md

 -Added currently unimplemented and incomplete code for loading new levels -Added currently unimplemented and incomplete code for a Hit Points system

+BUGFIXES:

+-fixed the green dots that appeared around the Player and Rover sprites

 Happy Canada Day, folks!

 Development of Cambria is now on hiatus